SimBlocks/OneWorldSDKforUnity/docs/Tutorial.md

 unityTransform.rotation = ellipsoid.NEDRotation(wgs84Coordinate);
 ```

+## Jittering Frame Rate Issues

+If you are experiencing jitters or what seems to be slow performance issues it may be because VSync is turned off.
+Turning this setting on in Unity's Project Settings under the Quality section will most likely fix this issue.
+You will get a steady 60 frames per second.

 ## Building the Executable

 When you build the game, you will need to make sure that the One World SDK Viewer is in a directory in which it can locate the config file.